 This is another popular lore where he was believed to be a pub owner in Britain.
-He would get his customers (who happened to be sailors) drunk so that they would pass out and then sell them as slaves to ship owners.
+He would get his customers (who happened to be sailors) drunk so that they would pass out and then sell them as slaves (press-ganged) to ship owners.

 Soon his pub went bankrupt, and he changed careers and became a pirate.
 He stole a ship and set sail across the Atlantic Ocean.
 Davy attacked and captured ships and the onboard crew.

 He would decapitate most of them, but the rest, he would lock them inside the ship and then sink it.

 The same story also mentions him selling his soul to the Devil.
 This might be the story referenced in the 1594 song, ‘Jones’s Ale is Newe.’2

 Davy Jones Reference to Biblical Jonah

 Instead of abiding by God’s wishes, he decided to flee to Tarshish5.
 When at sea a huge storm arises.
-The sailors realize that this is no ordinary storm and soon discovers the cause to be Jonah.
+The sailors realize that this is no ordinary storm and soon discover the cause to be Jonah.

 The latter confirms and asks to be thrown overboard.
 The sailors are reluctant at first, but the storm worsens compelling them to throw Jonah overboard.

 As expected the storm subsides.
 Some people think that Davey Jones is the ‘evil sailor’ in the Book of Jonah.

 There are other less plausible theories too like the one about a short-sighted Duffer Jones who would often fall off his ship.
 I guess it is too funny for the context that it is usually used.